arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

 ## Designing the Map

-Now for the fun part: designing the map.
+Now for the fun part, designing the map.

 {% include figure.html src="/assets/2019-05-30-mapstyle.jpg" caption="A custom map style for playgrounds." alt="A map style for playgrounds." %}

 In the spirit of playing and playgrounds, I wanted the map to be lighthearted and fun, taking cues from children's maps.
 The street network should appear muted but other landmark features like parks and lakes I wanted to be bold.
 This lets the playground locations stand out but still allows the map to be used for navigation.
 Finally, I highlighted the city district names to give an additional navigational context.

 To style the map, I used [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).
-I started with their new [Minimo style](https://blog.mapbox.com/minimo-data-visualization-map-f4ef21687d29) which proved a good base for my map.
+It's a powerful tool that gives you full control on how you style certain map elements.
+I started with their new [Minimo style](https://blog.mapbox.com/minimo-data-visualization-map-f4ef21687d29) which provided a good basis for my map design.

-{% include figure.html src="/assets/2019-05-30-mapstyle2.jpg" caption="The Minimo base style and the result." alt="The base Minimo style and the result." %}
+{% include figure.html src="/assets/2019-05-30-mapstyle2.jpg" caption="The Minimo base style and the final design." alt="The Minimo base style and the final design." %}

 You can try out an interactive version of the map [here](https://api.mapbox.com/styles/v1/vzqdccrcq/cjw9eyf3j02r01cpdxnu8o452.html?fresh=true&title=true&access_token=pk.eyJ1IjoidnpxZGNjcmNxIiwiYSI6ImNqMGF3anphaTAyMDQycXJyZXRpZDM4YjUifQ.LLx1Mn3DOp26nxtTeSlvRg).

 ## Printing

-Initially, I planned to make a high-quality print and frame the map but during the process I decided against it for two reasons: One, a framed map on the wall can’t be readily used for navigating to playgrounds and crossing off visited ones.
-Two, frames come with an obligation to hang them up the wall.
-I don't want that.
+Initially, I planned to make a high-quality print and frame the map.
+During the process I decided against it for two reasons: First, a framed map on the wall can’t be readily used for navigating to playgrounds and crossing off visited ones.
+Second, frames come with an obligation to hang them up the wall.
+I don't like that.
 In the end, I settled for a DIN A4 printout folded into a little flyer.

-I’m quite pleased with the result and my girlfriend too!
+I’m quite pleased with the result and my girlfriend is too.

 {% include figure.html src="/assets/2019-05-30-playgroundmap2.jpg" caption="" alt="Playground map of Braunschweig" %}